 She is passionate about the sharing economy and its role in communities.
 To that end she enjoys managing the Little Free Library in Rutledge Park, contributing to her condo building’s community garden, and is dedicated to helping bring the Victoria Tool Library to life.

-Cheryl brings over 25 years of library experience to the board along with a passion for DIY and the sharing economy.
-Cheryl currently works at the University of Victoria and also runs Creative Miscellany where she offers web, social media, and creative consulting and training.
+Cheryl brings over 30 years of library experience to the board along with a passion for DIY and the sharing economy.
+Cheryl currently works at the University of Victoria and also runs Creative Miscellany where she offers content management, social media, and creative consulting and training.

 Cheryl’s educational background is an eclectic mix of academia and hands-on; she holds both a Bachelor of Arts in History and a Certificate in Entry Level Plumbing.
 She has taken a number of week-long courses through the Digital Humanities Summer Institute, learning everything from project management to coding for augmented reality and is currently enrolled in the Public Relations Certificate Program through Continuing Studies at the University of Victoria.